 MPhil, MSc, BSc

-Excessive consumption of processed and red meat is associated with a number of non-communicable chronic diseases and the lifecycle of animal sourced food more generally is increasingly recognized to pose a threat to the environment.
-As part of my doctoral research I will develop exploratory behavioural interventions to reduce meat intake among people who report an excessive consumption thereof.
-These strategies will be designed to feature the involvement of one of UK’s largest food retailers.
-I will also test the feasibility, acceptability, and effectiveness of these interventions as part of small trials, which I will conduct in collaboration with the same food retailer.
+Excessive consumption of processed and red meat is associated with a number of non-communicable chronic diseases and the lifecycle of animal sourced foods is increasingly recognized to pose a threat to the natural environment.
+As part of my doctoral research I will develop behavioural interventions to help people reduce their meat consumption and test these interventions in randomised controlled trials.

-I have a general interest in developing interventions that aim at engaging the automatic determinants of human’s behaviour by restructuring the environment within which people make choices affecting their health.
-I am also interest in researching how the private sector can be engaged to promote public health.
+I have a general interest in developing interventions that aim at engaging the automatic determinants of behaviour by restructuring the physical micro-environments within which people make choices affecting their health and the natural environment.

 I hold an Mphil in Public Health from the University of Cambridge and an MSc in Health Psychology from the University of St Andrews.
-As an undergraduate I trained in Psychology at the Goethe-University of Frankfurt, in Germany.
-I also worked as a visiting research assistant in the Departments of Social and Organisational Psychology at the London Scool of Economics (LSE) and the University of Exeter.
+As an undergraduate I trained in Psychology at the Goethe-University of Frankfurt.
+I also worked as a visiting research assistant in the Department of Psychological and Behavioural Science at the LSE and in the Department of Social and Organisational Psychology the University of Exeter.

 Potter C. et al, (2021), Environment and Behavior

 Bianchi F. et al, (2019), BMJ Open, 9

 Interventions targeting conscious determinants of human behaviour to reduce the demand for meat: A systematic review with qualitative comparative analysis

 Bianchi F. et al, (2018), International Journal of Behavioral Nutrition and Physical Activity